timwalsh300/open-world-vf/README.md

-### This repository contains the steps and code to reproduce the work for "Improved Open-World Fingerprinting Increases Threat to Streaming Video Privacy but Realistic Scenarios Remain Difficult" (to be presented at the 2025 Privacy Enhancing Technologies Symposium) and "Exploring the Capabilities and Limitations of Video Stream Fingerprinting" (presented at the 2024 IEEE S&P Workshop on Designing Security for the Web).
+This repository contains the steps and code to reproduce the work for:

+- [x] "Improved Open-World Fingerprinting Increases Threat to Streaming Video Privacy but Realistic Scenarios Remain Difficult" (to be presented at the 2025 Privacy Enhancing Technologies Symposium)

+- [x] "Exploring the Capabilities and Limitations of Video Stream Fingerprinting" (presented at the 2024 IEEE S&P Workshop on Designing Security for the Web)

 This code is intended only for academic research purposes.